DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 > This is the first release that will see the ruby to complete frontdoor reversed.
 > Instead of traffic being sent from ruby to .net, this will now be the other way round.
 > The reversal is release on dev environment only at the moment
 - add a new variable `enable_custom_reroute_reversal` in \[env\].tfvars to toggle front door reversal for this environment. **N.B** - this is a "transition" variable.
 Once dev/test/prod are all reversed, we will no longer need it
 - move forwarding ruleset from ruby to .net container when the `enable_custom_reroute_reversal` flag is true
 - ensure that `dotnet-bypass` and `dotnet-disable` conditions still work with the reversal
 - update routing rules to be the inverse of what they were - drop any routes that are live on dev, add any routes that are not
 - release 3 new tasks on dev environment
+- switch beta.dev.* and dev.* domains - not source tracked, dev.tfvars only

 **11 - 2025-10-21**
 - add 2 more task routes using the EndsWith pattern